Under 13s and social media

 You can report underage accounts to Twitter using the privacy form – select ‘I want to report an underage user’s account’ and fill in the details below.
 You’ll also have to provide your email in case they need to follow up on your report.

 YouTube is hugely popular with children.
 You don’t need to be over a certain age to watch videos on the site (although very young children might be better off using YouTube Kids, which only features child-friendly videos).
 To comment or share your own videos you’ll need a Google account, which requires users to be 13 or older.

 YouTube says that if a video is flagged (marked for review by another user) and they find out that the person who posted it registered with a fake age, they’ll remove the account.
-If you want to report a child’s account directly, you’ll need to fill out the form for reporting abuse, select child endangerment, and specify that you’re reporting an underage account in the free flow description text box.
+More information on reporting on YouTube can be found here.